-Under the Financial Accounting Standards Board's Accounting Standards Codification ("ASC") 718 "Compensation-Stock Compensation" the 2014 MYLTIP awards have an aggregate value of approximately \$12.7 million, which amount will generally be amortized into earnings over the four-year plan period under the graded vesting method.
+Under the FASB's ASC 718 "Compensation-Stock Compensation" the 2014 MYLTIP awards have an aggregate value of approximately \$12.7 million, which amount will generally be amortized into earnings over the four-year plan period under the graded vesting method.

-On January 31, 2014, the measurement period for Boston Properties Inc.'s 2011 OPP Unit awards expired and Boston Properties Inc.'s TRS was not sufficient for employees to earn and therefore become eligible to vest in any of the 2011 OPP Unit awards.
+On January 31, 2014, the measurement period for the Company's 2011 OPP Unit awards expired and Boston Properties, Inc.'s TRS was not sufficient for employees to earn and therefore become eligible to vest in any of the 2011 OPP Unit awards.
+As a result, the Company accelerated the then remaining unrecognized compensation expense totaling approximately \$1.2 million during the six months ended June 30, 2014.
 Accordingly, all 2011 OPP Unit awards were automatically forfeited.